tomcur/CookieTokenAuth/README.md

 ```

 # Limitations and Issues
-- Currently, the plugin assumes your users are stored in the `Users` models and that the user table in the database is called `users`.
+- Currently, the plugin assumes your users are stored in the `Users` model and that the user table in the database is called `users`.
 It would not be too hard to adapt the plugin for your application, but a more general solution should be implemented.